US urged to launch direct Thai flights

 The Tourism Authority of Thailand (TAT) plans to encourage US airlines to undertake the first-ever direct flights to Thailand, as Thai carriers seem unlikely to add the routes, following regulators reopening the flights from next year.

-According to the Transport Ministry, the US Federal Aviation Administration (FAA) gave a favourable evaluation of Thailand's aviation safety standards following its inspection, and is expected to upgrade the status of the country from Category 2 to Category 1, enabling airlines to expand operations to the US.
+According to the Transport Ministry, the US Federal Aviation Administration (FAA) gave a favourable evaluation of Thailand's aviation safety standards following its inspection.
+The FAA is expected to upgrade the status of the country from Category 2 to Category 1, enabling airlines to expand operations to the United States.

 Thai Airways halted direct flights from Bangkok to Los Angeles in 2015, the same year the country was downgraded by the FAA, because the route was unprofitable.